AscendingPassage.com HOME PAGE.

 always metallic.
 The zenith becomes brownish like a brazen shield,

-while the setting sun alone retains its yellow colour, growing slowly
+while the setting sun alone retains its yellow color, growing slowly

 mountains of the desert edge their sharp outlines with a tint of burnt